xarvh/exalted-cypher-system/splats/lunars/charms.md

 Allows the Lunar to take shapes smaller than a cat and larger than a fruit fly.

-### Wolf Devours Shepherd
-``
-*Chaos breaks across the battlefield as the Lunar comes into view.*

---> Accumulates maluses on an enemy commander that can see the Lunar

 ### Lessons of the Winter Wolf